Football Stats API for Sports News & Media

 GET https://api.thestatsapi.com/api/football/competitions/{id}

-Returns competition metadata - name, country, current season, and available seasons.
-Use this to build league landing pages and navigation.
+Returns competition metadata - name, country, and current season.
+Use /football/competitions/{competition_id}/seasons when you need the full season list for league landing pages and navigation.

 Team Match History